 UNDP in Lesotho

-- High and inclusive economic growth through increased public and private investment and creation of employment opportunities in the manufacturing, trade and financial services sector,
+• High and inclusive economic growth through increased public and private investment and creation of employment opportunities.

-- Reversal of environmental degradation and adaptation to climate change by adopting environmental management practices that promote a low carbon climate resilient economy that sustainably manages natural resources and reduces vulnerability,
+• Reverse environmental degradation and adapt to climate change by adopting environmental management practices that promote a low carbon climate resilient economy.